Controls

 Note

-The main difference between a radio and a dropdown is that users can not deselect a radio option, with the exception of something triggering the above rule.
+The main difference between a radio and a dropdown is that users can not deselect a radio option without the use of the rule above.

 Upload

-This allows Users to upload documents as attachments to the form using their machine’s file explorer.
+This allows Users to upload files as attachments to the form using their machine’s file explorer.
+When clicking upload, the user’s file browser will appear so they may choose a file to upload.
+This can be repeated to add additional files.

 Designer